-Merri Creek Management Committee offers an activity called Volcanoes Rock! to teach students about the history of our landscape in northern Melbourne and how it became so rocky.
+Merri Creek Management Committee acknowledges Wurundjeri Country through a geological activity called Volcanoes Rock! to communicate local history and cultural matters in northern Melbourne and explain how it became so rocky.

-Students are taught that hot lava once flowed through the area and that the surrounding basalt rock is the remains of the ancient lava flow.
+Students are taught that hot lava once flowed through the area and that the abundant basalt rocks so common in our area are the remains of the ancient lava flow.
 They are also taught that the hills in the north of the Merri Catchment—Mount Ridley, Bald Hill and Mount Fraser—are actually inactive volcanoes.

-Volcanoes Rock! educates students as they walk through the grasslands and into the creek valley, bringing attention to ‘air bubbles’ that formed in the cooling lava, which is now basalt rocks.
+Volcanoes Rock! educates students visiting grasslands and creek valleys or in classrooms, bringing attention to ‘air bubbles’ that formed in the cooling lava, and became basalt (bluestone) rocks.
 In some areas, such as Clifton Hill, students are able to see first hand how the Merri Creek has slowly ‘cut’ into the lava over millions of years, exposing the rocky escarpments which today forms perfect habitat for insects, small animals and birds of prey.

-Photo: After the talking tour students get an opportunity to travel five million years back in time, creating a lava flow of their own using model volcanoes.
+Photo: After walking and talking in nearby rocky areas students get an opportunity to 'travel' five million years back in time, creating a lava flow of their own using model volcanoes.

 Post Burn on a Volcanic Plain